****Since New Resources of Relief Periodically Arise or End,

 Yes.
 You can find more information about when you can get your vaccine at www.CovidVaccineWA.org.
 If you have other questions about the vaccine, you can find more information at https://www.doh.wa.gov/Emergencies/COVID19/VaccineInformation/FrequentlyAskedQuestions.

 What is the cost of the vaccine?

 You can get the vaccine for free, even if you do not have insurance.

-Does getting the vaccine affect my ability to get permanent residency under the new Public Charge test?
+Does getting the vaccine count against the Public Charge test?